Fodor's Expert Review Tompkins Square Park

-This leafy park fills up with locals year-round, partaking in picnics and drum circles, and making use of the playground and the dog run.
-Free Wi-Fi (strongest on the north side of the park) joins the shade, benches, and an elegant 1891 water fountain (donated by a teetotaling benefactor) as some of the best amenities here.
-There are movie showings and music gatherings throughout the summer, a year-round farmers market on Sunday, and an annual Halloween dog costume event.
-But it wasn't always so rosy in the park: in 1988 police followed then-mayor David Dinkins's orders to clear the many homeless who had set up makeshift homes here, and homeless rights and anti-gentrification activists fought back with sticks and bottles.
+This leafy park fills up year-round with locals partaking in picnics and drum circles, and making use of the playground and the dog run.
+There are movie screenings and music gatherings throughout the summer, a year-round farmers' market by the southwest corner on Sunday, and an annual Halloween dog-costume event.
+It wasn't always so rosy in the park, though: in 1988, police followed then-mayor David Dinkins's orders to evict the many homeless people who had set up makeshift homes here, and homeless rights and antigentrification activists fought back with sticks and bottles.
 The park was reclaimed and reopened in 1992 with a midnight curfew, still in effect today.